The Future of Online Luxury Retail

 Using Farfetch Black & White, high-end brands can also rapidly deploy localised versions of their eCommerce across 9 languages and provide international delivery to strategic markets, such as China, Japan, Brazil and Russia.
 “If a brand wants to sell on WeChat in China, they just need to use our API code and integrate their operations,” explained Neves.

-Furthermore, Farfetch announced in August 2017 a strategic partnership with Certona, the global leader in real-time omnichannel personalisation for luxury retailers.
-With this partnership, Certona provides its patented artificial intelligence (AI) software and personalisation capabilities to all Farfetch Black & White’s clients.
-This will enable fashion brands to make sophisticated product suggestions in real-time, across all customer touch points, ultimately driving higher engagement, conversion rates and customer lifetime value.
+Furthermore, Farfetch announced in August 2017 a strategic partnership with Certona, the global leader in real-time omnichannel personalization for luxury retailers.
+With this partnership, Certona provides its patented artificial intelligence (AI) software and personalization capabilities to all Farfetch Black & White’s clients.
+This will enable fashion brands to make sophisticated product suggestions in real-time, across all customer touchpoints, ultimately driving higher engagement, conversion rates and customer lifetime value.